daniel86/regen/README.md

 Downloading
 =========================
 Clone the code from [github](https://github.com/daniel86/regen).
-The master branch contains the most up to date source code.
+The dev branch contains the most up to date source code.
 For each release you will find a custom branch.

 Compiling